YounisSaeed/docker-nginx/README.md

 -  Docker-based setup for simplified deployment and management.
 -  Scalable architecture to handle high traffic and ensure reliability.
 -  Configuration files and settings for seamless integration.
+-  make an log file to monitor which server received requests